 |Metro Area||Estimated Monthly Mortgage Payment*||Q3 2019 (Change from Previous Year)||2018 Median Home Price||2017||2016|

 Source: National Association of Realtors Q3 2019 Metropolitan Median Area Prices and Affordability report.

 *Estimated Monthly Mortgage Payment is based on median home prices for the metro area in Q3 2019, a 20 percent down payment and a 30-year fixed mortgage at 3.75 percent.
 Figure reflects principal and interest but excludes insurance and property taxes.

 How Much You Can Borrow in Mississippi?

-Mississippi FHA loan limits are different in each county, but cap at about $271,000.
-Conventional loans through a traditional bank or mortgage broker are significantly higher, up to about $417,000, but have more stringent requirements to qualify.
+Mississippi FHA loan limits cap at $331,760 for 2020.
+Conventional loans through a traditional bank or mortgage broker are significantly higher, at $510,400 in 2020, but have more stringent requirements to qualify.
 Here is a breakdown of FHA and conventional lending limits in Mississippi: